 Other Versions and Accessories

-Julbo makes a number of sunglass models for a variety of activities, from casual wear to mountaineering.
+Julbo makes several sunglass models for a variety of activities, from casual wear to mountaineering.

 The Aero model we tested is also available with their Reactiv Photochromic lens ($190) which reacts to changing light conditions and offers a VLT range from 17-75%.
 The Aerospeed is another model with more coverage than the Aero, with a similar fit and lens technologies.